gkwa/manyeast/prompt-golang-json-shape-may-change/prompt2.md

-Lets discuss DAO - data access layer strategies in golang.
+Lets discuss DAL - data access layer strategies in golang.

 Our data can come in a variety of formats that we don't know all of them on the outset.